 Dialogue interpreting can occur in a wide array of communicative situations, whenever two people or parties need to interact but do not share a common language.
 Examples are political and military negotiations, police interviews, medical consultations, sign language interpreting in educational settings and everyday interaction.
 This project focuses on one specific kind of dialogue interpreting: it is done in the consecutive mode, with the interpreter working alternatingly from and into both languages spoken by the participants, hence interpreting for both parties.
 This is done as a professional service in various community/societal settings between representative(s) of the majority society and minority language speaker(s).
-Such interpreting is known by various terms, e.g. community interpreting, public service interpreting is adopted mainly because we believe that other terms are too limited.
+Such interpreting is known by various terms, e.g. community interpreting, public service interpreting, medical/health care interpreting and court interpreting.
+Here, the term community interpreting is adopted mainly because we believe that other terms are too limited.
 The main interest of the project is on professionalized community interpreting, adhering to professional guidelines and codes of ethics.
 The project thus focuses on dialogue interpreting as performed by the community interpreter.